Dev-OSAbhi/Dev-OSAbhi-Person-Re-Identification/README.md

-For the daaset, make a folder named data in the root directory and inside keep the dataset folder named "Data_extracted"
+For the daaset, make a folder named data in the root directory and inside that folder, keep the dataset folder named "Data_extracted"